Grilled Apple-Brined Turkey Recipe

 - 4 ounces fresh gingerroot, peeled and thinly sliced

 - 3 quarts cold water

 - 1. In a large kettle, combine the first seven ingredients.
 Bring to a boil; cook and stir until salt and sugar are dissolved.
 Stir in oranges.
 Remove from the heat.
 Add cold water to cool the marinade to room temperature.

 - 2. Remove giblets from turkey (discard or save for another use).
 Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Carefully pour cooled marinade into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan or other large container.
 Refrigerate for 18-24 hours, turning occasionally.

 - 3. Prepare grill for indirect heat.
-Drain and discard marinade.
+Drain and discard brine.
 Rinse turkey under cold water; pat dry.
 Rub oil over skin.
 Skewer turkey openings; tie drumsticks together.

 - 4. Place breast side up on a rack in a disposable foil roasting pan.
-Grill, covered, over indirect medium heat for 1-1/2 hours.
-Tent turkey with foil; grill 1-1/2 to 2 hours longer or until a thermometer reads 180°.
+Grill, covered, over indirect medium heat for 1 hour.
+Tent turkey with foil; grill 1-2 hours longer or until a meat thermometer inserted in the thigh reads 180°.
 Cover and let stand for 15 minutes before carving.
 Yield: 12-14 servings.

 Reviews for Grilled Apple-Brined Turkey